cvut/qtrvsim/README.md

 Dependencies
 ------------
 * Qt 5
-* elfutils (libelf might works too but you can have problems with it)
+* elfutils (libelf might works too but there can be some problems)

 General compilation
 -------------------